 Yes, it’s a newly launched development.
 But really, its integrated development status allows it to command a much higher premium.

 Furthermore, as you can see from the other integrated developments on the list, Sengkang Grand Residences’ price generally seems to be on par with the rest when you scale down the various price-related factors like proximity to town and age.

 When you consider that 80% (and climbing) of integrated developments in Singapore have gone on to appreciate since launch, you’ll understand why the demand is so high for units here.

 Do you see Compass Heights’ current PSF of $810?
 That’s actually a whopping 136% increase from its initial $343 average PSF launch price!

-Admittedly, that was launched in a very different time, but still it is rather impressive numbers.
+Admittedly, that was launched at a very different time, but still, it is rather impressive numbers.

 Personally, I think if you are looking at this area, Sengkang Grand Residences is worth taking a look at.

 It might not be as solid an investment as the Watertown in Punggol (all the new up-and-coming Punggol amenities are bound to result in some massive appreciation stats there), but definitely still worth considering.

 It’ll also be very interesting to observe the average rental price and demand here even if the latter should be relatively lower than that of town.